the resource refers to the resource in the repository which identified by the

 This property MUST contain an HTTP(S) URI which is a persistent identifier for the published 'version of record' of the resource.
 If a DOI has been issued by the publisher then this MUST be used (and such a DOI MUST be represented in its HTTP(S) form).
 For example:

 This property takes the date upon which metadata about the resource being described was first made publicly visible.
 Property content MUST be encoded according to the W3CDTF (a profile of ISO 8601) which typically follows the following format: YYYY-MM-DD.

 It is anticipated that in many circumstances

 |rioxxterms:type||One or more||

-Type refers to the 'type' - the nature or genre of the content of the resource.
-This element should not be confused this with
+Type refers to the nature or genre of the content of the resource.
+This property should not be confused with